Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Analysis and results

 We calculate a map of the Ly$\alpha$ profile skewness $s$ via

-Skewness quantifies the asymmetry of the spectral profile.
-It is always $-1 \leq s \leq 1$.
-If $s\simeq 0$ the profile has equal amounts of flux towards the red and blue side of the first central moment (e.g. panels 5, 7, and 11 in Figure~\ref{fig:exspec}), while for $s>0$ more flux is redwards of $m_1$ (e.g. panels 4 and 12 in Figure~\ref{fig:exspec}) and for $s<0$ more flux is bluewards of $m_1$ (e.g. panels 6, 8, and 10 Figure~\ref{fig:exspec}).
-We show our computed map for $s^{xy}$ in the left panel of Figure~\ref{fig:hm}. \cite{Shimasaku2006} quantified the observed skewness in spectral profiles from Lyman $\alpha$ emitting galaxies by multiplying the definition given in Eq.~(\ref{eq:skew}) with a measure of the width of the line, however, we prefer to not entangle those two quantities.
+The so defined skewness ($-1 \leq s \leq 1$) quantifies the asymmetry of the spectral profile with respect to $m_1$.
+If $s\simeq 0$ the profile is symmetric around $m_1$ (panel 1 in Figure~\ref{fig:exspec}), while for $s>0$ a tail is found redwards of $m_1$ (e.g. panels 4 and 11 in Figure~\ref{fig:exspec}) and for $s<0$ a tail is bluewards of $m_1$ (e.g. panels 6, 8, and 10 Figure~\ref{fig:exspec}).
+We show our computed map for $s^{xy}$ in the left panel of Figure~\ref{fig:hm}.

+We note that other definitions than Eq.~(\ref{eq:skew}) have been used in the literature to quantify the asymmetric Ly$\alpha$ line-profile morphology of LAEs.
+For example, \cite{Shimasaku2006} quantified the observed skewness in spectral profiles from Lyman $\alpha$ emitting galaxies by multiplying the definition given in Eq.~(\ref{eq:skew}) with a measure of the width of the line, however, we prefer to not entangle those two quantities.
 Other authors \citep[][]{Mallery2012,U2015} quantified skewness $s$ by fitting a skewed Gaussian profile.
 But this approach does not capture the complex Ly$\alpha$ spectral profiles seen here in LAB\,1.
-Moreover, \cite{Childs2018} showed recently that the skewness values derived from fitting an asymmetric Gaussian do not accurately capture the true skewness of Ly$\alpha$ profiles in the presence of finite spectral resolution and background noise.
+Additionally, \cite{Childs2018} showed recently that the skewness values derived from fitting an asymmetric Gaussian do not accurately capture the true skewness of Ly$\alpha$ profiles in the presence of finite spectral resolution and background noise.
+Two other alternative definitions have been put forward by \cite{Dawson2007}.
+These authors quantify asymmetry either via the ratio of flux blue- and redwards of the peak or via the ratio of the widths than encompass 90\% of the flux blue- and redwards of the peak.
+However, given that the profiles in LAB\,1 sometimes show multiple peaks at substantial spectral distance (e.g. panel 1 and 3 in Figure~\ref{fig:exspec}), quantifying asymmetry around the higher peak would exaggerate the skew measure compared to the visual perception of symmetry in those profiles.

 We obtain a map of the kurtosis of the Ly$\alpha$ profiles via